 Newcomers continue to tell us that “Heartland Theatre Company is this area’s best-kept arts secret.”

 We’ve been producing plays at One Normal Plaza since 1990, and our audiences tell us that the quality of our productions just keeps getting better.
-With up-to-the-minute choices like Tracy Letts’ “Superior Donuts” and John Logan’s “Red” on our schedule, with top-notch actors, directors and designers working for us, we are committed to keeping the excellence coming!
+With up-to-the-minute choices like Tracy Letts’ “Superior Donuts,” John Logan’s “Red,” Bruce Norris’

 Join us at Heartland Theatre for art that will move, delight, entertain and transform you!